For ages 12-18

 What are the major economic impacts of COVID-19?

 The trajectory of Coronavirus is largely unknown.
 Scientists haven’t devised a cure for it yet, and it is expected to return in the winter of 2020.
 At the moment we can only take preventative measures like social distancing, quarantines, and putting a pause on business activities that deal with social interaction.
 Thus, rolling recessions are the likely major impact of coronavirus.

 A rolling recession is when there is weakening in economic activities in certain sectors of the economy at a time.
 For instance, due to coronavirus, the airline industry has taken a severe hit since people do not want to risk contacting the virus by using public transport.
 Travel industry on the whole has taken a hit as people are not going out – so hotels, restaurants etc are all shut.
 This is leading to a massive loss in revenue and could result in job losses.
 Shutdowns also bring about labour and supply shortages in factories because they cause travel restraints.
 “The outbreak has the potential to cause severe economic and market dislocation.
 But the scale of the impact will ultimately be determined by how the virus spreads and evolves, which is almost impossible to predict, as well as how governments respond,” said Neil Shearing, group chief economist at Capital Economics.

 The UN foresees a slowdown in the global economy to under two percent this year.
 “It will likely cost the global economy $1 trillion in 2020,” the UNCTAD (United Nations Conference on Trade and Development) stated on 9th March 2020.
-A slowdown in the economy is a situation in which GDP growth slows but does not decline.
-(GDP is a monetary measure of the price of assets in a market for all goods and services produced in a particular time period.
+A slowdown in the economy is a situation in which Gross Domestic Product growth slows but does not decline.
+(Gross Domestic Product is a monetary measure of the price of assets in a market for all goods and services produced in a particular time period.
 Thus, in an economic slowdown, the market value growth rate of products reduces.)

 Why is everyone talking about the stock market?